Henry Luyten: Biography

 Luyten was blamed after World War I for his support for the Dutchification of Ghent University by the occupying Germans and his acceptance of a position at the Antwerp Academy during the war.
 He was boycotted by the establishment, had to give up his post at the Academy and had difficulty finding buyers for his work.

 Embittered, he and his wife left Belgium for a number of years and the couple settled in northern Germany in Wieck am Darss on the Baltic Sea.
 In 1923 he returned to Brasschaat as a convinced flamingant.

-At the end of 1923 Luyten stayed several weeks in Rueslikon on Lake Zurich in Switzerland.
+At the end of 1923 Luyten stayed several weeks in Rüschlikon on Lake Zurich in Switzerland.
 From that period date studies of the snowy Alps and artistic portraits of friends and family.
 He had shows in London in 1926 and in Manchester in 1928.
 Greatly disappointed with the Belgian boycott, Hendrik Luyten offered to donate his work to his birth city Roermond in 1930.
 Cuypers' son Jos offered a wing of the former home of his father to build a museum.
 This led to the foundation of the "Municipal Museum Hendrik Luyten-Dr. Cuypers' inaugurated by the then Princess Juliana in 1932.
 Luyten was also appointed an Officer of the Order of Orange Nassau.
 On 19 January 1933, his daughter Lieselotte was born.
 A year later his son Henry died.